okuspocus/Team9EncodeDeAIBootcamp2025_week5-repository/README.md

 This project transforms a traditional joke generator application into a decentralized application (dApp) by:

-1. Replacing centralized OpenAI API with Venice AI's decentralized inference platform
+1. Using Venice AI's decentralized inference platform
 2. Implementing a zero-knowledge offensive joke penalty system using the Optimistic ML approach
 3. Creating a token economy for joke evaluation and curation